wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v2.4 =
-added recent marker widget, Chinese translation and security fixes based on an external audit of the plugin
+added recent marker widget, Chinese translation, language selection and security fixes based on an external audit of the plugin

 = v2.3 =
 added sort options for marker and layer listing pages